stefanoschmidt1995/mbank/docs/usage/injections.md

 and a scatter plot with the injections with fitting factor smaller that `mm`:
 ![](../img/injections.png)

-Setting the option `full-match` to `True` will perform the true match computation (without metric approximation) and will provide a more realistic estimation of the bank performance.
-Since it takes time, you are encouraged to use `ray` package for that!
-If you don't plan to use such option, you may also leave out all the entries concering the PSD and the approximant, which are not relevant if you don't compute the full match.
+As you see very very few injections have fitting factor below 0.97, which means that the bank is doing a good job at covering the space.

 ## Injections by hands

 Again, we can also perform injections using a python script (although this is not advised).
-Here we assume we have at hand a three dimensional bank `bank.dat` and a tiling `tiling.npy`, with the variable format `Mq_chi`: this was generated in the previous [page](../usage/bank_generation.md).
+Here we assume we have at hand a three dimensional bank `bank.dat` and a flow `flow.zip`, with the variable format `Mq_chi`: this was generated in the previous [page](../usage/bank_generation.md).

+CHECKME!!!!!

 After the imports,